 - At least 500 words in content length

-- Organise content in short paragraphs of few sentences or make a list.
+- Organise content in short paragraphs of a few sentences or make a list.

-- Every part of the content should have its titles which will tell what is content about.
+- Every part of the content should have its titles (h1,h2,h3) which will explain what the content is about.

-- Enhance content with inner links to related content (remember, the goal is to keep visitors on the site as much as it is possible).
+- Enhance content with internal links to related content (remember, the goal is to keep visitors on the site as much as it is possible).

 DON’T IGNORE YOUR META DESCRIPTION

-The description tag is often being ignored.
+The meta description tag is often ignored.
 Some site owners don’t use it at all while some others use plugins or tools to automatically fill in the description, which isn’t great.

 Why is meta description so important?

 The answer is simple – meta description affects your CTR (click-through rate), and who wouldn’t want that.

-Make sure to describe the content of the page and use Call-to-Actions to make users click and see read your content, trying to use all 160 characters available.
+So make sure to describe the content of the page by using clear Call-to-Actions to make users want to click and read your content.
+Try to use all 160 characters available.
 It’s not a lot to work with I know, but the more compelling words you can add, the better.

-We suggest to do this for all important pages on the site, including your About Us and Contact page and if your CMS allows you to do it, do the same for social networks using Open Graph and Twitter cards tags.
+I suggest doing this for all your pages on the site, including your About Us and Contact page and if your CMS allows you to do it, do the same for your social networks using Opengraph and Twitter cards tags.

 USE STRUCTURED DATA

-This has happened to most of us at one point or another: We start optimising a website’s URL structure or permalink slugs to be more user- and SEO-friendly, and we end up forgetting about an old URL that dozens of websites were already linking to.
-Since your old page no longer exists, Google will likely drop it from the index, and you will lose all traffic and authority that your old URL has acquired since it has been published.
+This has happened to most of us at one point or another: We start optimising a website’s URL structure or permalink slugs to be more SEO-friendly, and we end up forgetting about the old URL that had dozens of websites already linking to, bad move!

-Thankfully, with the help of a select few technologies, we can start to track down the links that are turning up 404 errors, 301 redirect them to their new permanent home and reclaim the traffic and link juice.
+Thankfully, all is not lost.
+By using things like Google Analytics we can track down the old urls that are turning up 404 errors and by adding a 301 redirect to their new permanent home you can reclaim the traffic and link juice.